Asif Nawaz Janjua: Early life, and between the Indo-Pakistani wars (1965–71)

 Asif Nawaz Janjua was born in a small village, called Chakri Rajgan, which is located in the Jhelum District in Punjab in Pakistan into a Punjabi Janjua Rajput clan, on 31 January 1937.
 He was a military brat and his father, Raja Abdul Ghafoor Khan, had served as an officer in the British Indian Army, retiring at the rank of Major.

-He was educated at the St Mary's Cambridge School in Murree Road in Rawalpindi.
-Two Irish teachers there who taught him the value of life and humanity, Father Francis and May Flanagan, had significant influence on his upbringing and future career.
+He was educated at the St Mary's Cambridge School on Murree Road in Rawalpindi.
+Two Irish teachers there who taught him the value of life and humanity, Father Francis and May Flanagan, had a significant influence on his upbringing and future career.
 After his matriculation, he went to join the Pakistan Military Academy in 1954, and was one of very few cadets to be selected to attend the Royal Military Academy at Sandhurst in the United Kingdom.
 After completing his initial military training, he passed out from the academy in 1957 and was conferred the Sword of Honour by the academy's commandant.

 Upon returning to Pakistan, 2nd-Lt.
 Janjua joined the 5th Sherdils Battalion of the Punjab Regiment on 31 March 1957.

 In 1965, Captain Nawaz saw action in the second war with India in 1965 on the northern front.
-In 1970–71, Major Janjua was stationed with the Eastern Command in East-Pakistan, serving as a brigade major in the 111th Infantry Brigade.
 In 1971, Major Janjua fought in the third war with India in 1971 after taking over the command of his 5th Battalion and saw combat in the Chamb sector against the Indian Army.

 After the third war with India in 1971, Major Janjua continued his military service and graduated from the Command and Staff College in Quetta, where he excelled in his studies.
 In 1976–77, Col. Janjua attended the National Defence University where he attained his MSc in War Studies.